 One of my favourite things to do is gardening – I am particularly interested in gardening from a permaculture perspective.
 Combining gardening and the outdoors with my interests in Ireland’s oral histories, I am interested in understanding the Irish landscape through the rich and wonderful world of Irish mythology.

-I love the Irish language, and have been teaching myself for some time to the point of becoming somewhat conversational.
-I try to encourage the use of Irish within the Wilderness Ireland office by having weekly phrases that we use.
+I love the Irish language, and have been teaching myself for some time to the point of becoming generally conversational.
+I try to encourage the use of Irish within the Wilderness Ireland office by having weekly phrases for us to use.

 I also love music – both musical instruments such as piano (see above!) and particularly singing.